BigWattanachai/trip-planning-assistant/backend/README.md

-# Travel A2A Backend
+# Travel Agent Backend using Google ADK

-This is the backend application for the Travel A2A project, which provides AI-powered travel planning services using Google's Agent Development Kit (ADK).
+This is the backend application for the Travel Agent project, which provides AI-powered travel planning services using Google's Agent Development Kit (ADK).

 ## Getting Started

 ### Prerequisites

 - Python 3.9 or higher
-- pip (Python package manager)
+- Google Cloud project with Vertex AI enabled
-- Google API Key for Gemini (for the AI capabilities)
+- Google API Key (for local development)

 ### Environment Setup